rust-lang/rfcs/text/0000-fallible-allocation.md

 When a developer is writing code in an environment where `abort()`ing (or calling a dedicated OOM handler) is not an appropriate strategy for dealing with allocation failure scenarios, they should consider disabling the `infallible_allocation` feature.
 If the developer is writing in a hosted environment, they will disable the feature on the `std` crate.
-If the developer is writing in a bare metal environment, they will instead disable the feature on the `alloc` crate.
+If the developer is writing in a bare-metal environment, they will instead disable the feature on the `alloc` crate.
 This should be presented as an exceptional situation - the vast majority of developers will want the default here.

 This will remove a large number of functions - many standard library functions implicitly allocate and do not handle OOM scenarios.

-Note also that this will either require the developer to download an additional sysroot via `rustup` or perform a local build, depending on developer's target.
+Note also that this will either require the developer to download an additional sysroot via `rustup` or perform a local build, depending on the developer's target.

 ## Kernel Example
 For example, those writing a kernel likely do not want to `abort()` just because memory allocation failed.